jeremy928/social2wp-wp-plugin/readme.txt

 1. Upload the `social2wp` folder to `/wp-content/plugins/`
 2. Activate through the Plugins screen in WordPress
-3. Go to **Settings → Social2WP**
+3. Go to **Settings → Social2WP** and click **Connect to Social2WP**
-4. Copy the plugin endpoint URL and enter it in your Social2WP dashboard
+4. Follow the prompts to create your account, start your subscription, and connect Instagram

 == Frequently Asked Questions ==

 = Do I need a Social2WP account? =

 Yes.
 This plugin is a companion to the Social2WP service at social2wp.com and does nothing on its own.
-You must have an active Social2WP account and connect your Instagram through their dashboard before any posts will arrive at this plugin.
+Click **Connect to Social2WP** on the plugin settings page to create your account and connect your Instagram — the whole process takes just a few minutes.

 = What gallery formats are supported? =

 Native WordPress Gallery is available on all sites with no additional plugins required.
 Masonry layout requires the [Simply Gallery Block](https://wordpress.org/plugins/simply-gallery-block/) plugin to be installed and active.
 The masonry option only appears in settings when Simply Gallery Block is detected.

-= Where do I find the sync endpoint URL? =
+= How do I connect my WordPress site to Social2WP? =

-Go to Settings → Social2WP in your WordPress admin.
-The URL is displayed at the top of the page.
-Copy it and paste it into your Social2WP dashboard when connecting this site.
+Go to Settings → Social2WP in your WordPress admin and click **Connect to Social2WP**.
+This opens social2wp.com where you can create an account, start your subscription, and connect your Instagram — your WordPress site is linked automatically at the end of that process.

 = What data does this plugin store? =